BenjaminBossan/peft-experiments/torchtune/llama3-lora-single-device/README.md

 ## Conclusion

-- Results are very closely matched, MSE between losses is 1.8e-5.
+- Losses are very closely matched, MSE between losses is 1.8e-5.
+- Memory is also very closely matched, ~23GiB.
 - Tokens per second are also close, with PEFT being ~20% faster.
 Not sure where the difference comes from.
 I thought it might be because checkpointing was enabled when training the torchtune model, but even when disabling it, the times are pretty much the same.